dibsonthis/sprig/README.md

 ## Config overrides

 Adding a `config.sp` file at the top level can set global variables and create custom operators.
 Anything in the `globals` object will be injected into the global scope.
 Operators defined in `operators` can be either unary or binary based on the number of parameters provided.
+Dynamically resolved paths can also be added here, via the `paths` property.

 These two objects can also be accessed via `__config`.